oxygenxml/oxygen-publishing-template-samples/templates/align-search-and-breadcrumb/README.md

 # Align Search Input with Breadcrumb

-This is a sample publishing template that customizes the layout of the search input and aligns it with the breadcrumb component in each topic page..
+This is a sample publishing template that customizes the layout of the search input and aligns it with the breadcrumb component in each topic page.

 ![resources/img/menu-home-link.png](resources/img/search-input.png "Search Input")

-The template uses an [XSLT Extension](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/whr-responsive-override-xslt-dita-xslt-import.html) file to modify the nodes hierarch of the Search Component.
-The Search Component needs to be wrapped with the same node types as the Breadcrumb component in order to facilitate the alignment :
+The template uses an [XSLT Extension](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/whr-responsive-override-xslt-dita-xslt-import.html) file to modify the nodes hierarchy of the Search Component.
+The Search Component needs to be wrapped with the same node types as the Breadcrumb component in order to facilitate the alignment:
 ```
 <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform"
     xmlns:xs="http://www.w3.org/2001/XMLSchema"